pwnd2e/Taurine-KFD/README.md

 All A8-A11 devices on iOS 14.0-14.4.2

-just cd into the directory with terminal and run "make package" to biuld ipa
+just cd into the directory with terminal and run `make package` to biuld ipa

 # License